michaelmangelsdorf/myth/README.md

 [Sonne8](https://github.com/michaelmangelsdorf/Sonne8), a cpu/micro-controller built with
 74HC series logic chips, some CMOS memory and passive-components only.

 I've built a little working computer with it as a proof-of-concept.
+A demonstration video in the other repo shows the controller load a program for multiplying to numbers from a serial EEPROM.
+It then computes the result and displays the result on a 7-segment display.

 The new project over here will help me explore a modified version of the CPU a little more and write software for it, before developing more hardware.

 The schematics have been stripped of everything I thought wasn't essential, so it's a bit